mike2611/videoGenerationAI/README.md

+# AI Video Generator

+Generate complete videos from audio files or scripts with a single click, using AI-powered image generation and dynamic text overlays.
+Automatically combine your content into a complete video (images + audio + subtitles) in a single click.

+---

-## 🚀 UI Screenshots – Responsive Design
+## UI Screenshots – Responsive Design

 <table>
   <tr>